walliski/myranks-for-gokz/README.md

 Make sure you are running MySQL/MariaDB.
 Put in the stored procedures from the two `.sql` files into your GOKZ database.
 Then watch the world burn, because this is not tested with anything else than a random MariaDB version in Docker...

+## TODO

+What else could be done for this, to make it less of a POC, and more like a real thing?
+In no particular order:

+* Translation support
+* Use GOKZ "prefix" for messages (+ colored message)
+* "Named" ranks
+    * Define ranks in config (as % of max points?)
+    * Show ranks in chat
+    * Show ranks on scoreboard
+    * !ranks command that shows all the ranks and points needed?
+* !rank command that shows current score + ranking position (For a given player?)
+(And required for next rank?)
+* Move things into separate files, in some nice way
+* Create a "refresh top100" stored procedure + command or similar?